Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/upgrade_start_here/post_migration.md

 - Sentinel configuration
     file (trkapi.cfg, trkapi.conf, and so on...)
-    The parameters in the Sentinel file are integrated in UCONF as sentinel.FORMER-PARAMETER-NAME.
+    The parameters in the Sentinel file are integrated in UCONF as sentinel.FORMER- PARAMETER- NAME.
 For example, TRKTNAME becomes sentinel.TRKTNAME.
 - Copilot ini file
     (copconf.ini)
     This file no longer exists.
-All former Copilot parameters are named `copilot.SECTION.PARAMETER-NAME` in the UCONF interface.
+All former Copilot parameters are named `copilot.SECTION.PARAMETER- NAME` in the UCONF interface.
 For example, the parameter ServerPort, located in the general section, is now `copilot.general.serverport`.
 - The profile file, formerly ENV_CFT or cft.ini, now
     uses UCONF to set the environment variables.